ssedd1123/run-by-run/runLog/README.md

 ONLY WORKS on machine with chrome installed.
 Does not work on RCAS unless you installed chrome manually there.
 I heard it's possible, but I haven't tried it.

-Run `pip3 install nltk prettytable selenium prompt_toolkit beautifulsoup4 pyfiglet`
+Run `python3 -m pip install nltk prettytable selenium prompt_toolkit beautifulsoup4 pyfiglet pynput`

 ## Download shift log